 This was true with our experience at Animal Kingdom Lodge, as we were contacted prior to our stay with an inquiry about assistance.
 We didn’t take the concierge up on this offer as our main priority was pigging out in the lounge and sit on our balcony watching giraffes stick out their mesmerizingly long tongues.
 Nonetheless, it’s a nice offer and something that is definitely useful for first-timers who book Walt Disney World and don’t realize just how much planning is required.

 Upon arrival at Animal Kingdom Lodge, we were greeted by an Cast Member in the lobby who directed us upstairs to the concierge lobby for check-in.
 (We experienced this same type of greeting at Wilderness Lodge in December when we were not staying Club Level.)
 While this is a nice service touch, it also is a bit creepy in underscoring the degree to which Disney tracks your every movement.

-At the concierge desk, the host once again inquired as to whether we needed assistance with dining and FastPass+ reservations, or any other form of planning assistance.
+At the concierge desk, the host once again inquired as to whether we needed assistance with dining, or any other form of planning assistance.
 We also received a ‘treasure bag’ and customized print-out of park hours, weather info, and more.
 Little touches, but ones that make you feel valued as a guest.